bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_3.rst

     high_box = BoxAnnotation(bottom=180, fill_alpha=0.1, fill_color='red')

 Finally, you need to add the :class:`~bokeh.models.annotations.BoxAnnotation` objects to your existing figure.
-Use the :func:`~bokeh.models.plots.Plot.add_layout` method to add your boxes:
+Use the |add layout| method to add your boxes:

 .. code-block:: python